johankardell/k3sdemo/README.md

 ```

 ### Setup configuration for Azure portal (Service account token authentication)
-If you look at the cluster in the Azure portal right now, and click on for example Namespaces - you will be asked to provide a token.
+If you look at the Arc enabled K3s cluster in the Azure portal right now, and click on for example Namespaces - you will be asked to provide a token.
 In this step we will create that token.
 This is one of the two different ways we can access our cluster through the portal.

 **Run from vm-host1**
 ```sh